juntyr/compression-safeguards/README.md

 - *parameter*: A configuration option for a safeguard that is provided when declaring the safeguard and cannot be changed

 - *late-bound parameter*: A configuration option for a safeguard that is not constant but depends on the data being compressed.
 At declaration time, a late-bound parameter is only given a name but not a value.
 When the safeguards are later applied to data, all late-bound parameters must be resolved by providing their values.
-The `compression-safeguards` and `numcodecs-safeguards` frontend also provide a few built-in late-bound constants automatically, including `$x` to refer to the data as a constant.
+The `compression-safeguards`, `numcodecs-safeguards`, and `xarray-safeguards` frontends also provide a few built-in late-bound constants automatically, including `$x` to refer to the data as a constant.
 When configuring a `numcodecs_safeguards.SafeguardsCodec`, late-bound parameters are provided as *fixed constants* that must be compatible with any data that is encoded by the codec.

 - *quantity of interest* (*QoI*): We are often not just interested in data itself, but also in quantities derived from it.
 For instance, we might later plot the data logarithm, compute a derivative, or apply a smoothing kernel.
 In these cases, we often want to safeguard not just properties on the data but also on these derived quantities of interest.